 How to choose quality home health care services, adult day care, alternatives to nursing homes, hiring a home care worker, billing practices, Medicare’s home health benefit, home modification, telehealth, assisted living and more

-Statistical report by AARP (Across the States 2012: Profiles of Long-term Services and Supports) includes home health and nursing home utilization data from 2010 and average 2011 prices for home health, nursing home and assisted living facilities (p.
-26).
-Individual state detail.
-Full report is 370 pages
+Statistical report by AARP (Across the States 2018: Profiles of Long-term Services and Supports) includes home health and nursing home utilization and care data from 2017, along with average 2017 prices for home health, nursing home and assisted living facilities (p.
+57).
+Average private room in a nursing home is reported at $97,455 (although it’s $292,00 in Alaska).
+Average cost for assisted living is $45,000.
+Individual state detail is provided.
+Full report is 84 pages

 If you’re a caregiver for a senior, find additional resources here.
 The Aging Life Care Association (formerly the National Association of Professional Geriatric Care Managers) has compiled an extensive list of resources for seniors and their caregivers.
 Categories include associations, community/social services, government and care management.
 Consumers can also search for an Aging Life Care Expert